alphagov/government-service-design-manual/Working in an agile way/runningretrospectives.md

 How and why we run retrospectives.

 ##Guidance
 A retrospective is a meeting at the end of a <a href="https://github.com/alphagov/government-service-design-manual/blob/master/Working%20in%20an%20agile%20way/structuringsprintcyclesandstandups.md">sprint</a> where the team get a chance to talk about what went well and badly in that sprint, and take some actions to improve matters.

-A retrospective can also be run to cover a larger scope, e.g. a full project retrospective.
+A retrospective can also cover a larger scope, e.g. a full project retrospective.

 ![X-prop retrospective](http://farm9.staticflickr.com/8013/7105598457_084223078e_d.jpg)!

 - A retrospective takes the following form:
- - Gather data
+ 1. Gather data
- - Generate insights
+ 2. Generate insights
- - Decide what to do
+ 3. Decide what to do

 A retrospective should be a chance for everyone in the team to contribute to improving process/productivity.

 It must be facilitated.

+The facilator's role is to give everyone a chance to air their concerns and positive feedback while ensuring the meeting remains a structured, productive meeting and doesn't turn into just a moanfest.
 Ideally the facilitator will be someone outside the team so the team can all contribute, but this is not essential.
-The facilator's role is to give everyone a chance to air their concerns and positive feedback while ensuring the meeting remains a structured, productive meeting and doesn't turn into just a moanfest.

 - The facilitator needs to:
  - ensure that everyone gets a chance to contribute
  - keep the retrospective on track
- - make sure actions are drawn out
+ - make sure actions are created and assigned
  - manage time so that it does not run over

 It is helpful to have some working agreements.
 These can be stated if necessary, for example in the first retrospectives a team has held.